AdamSzentesi/Asteroids/README.md

 demo: [https://www.youtube.com/watch?v=m4q8qE4vyrc](https://www.youtube.com/watch?v=m4q8qE4vyrc)

 ## Entity-Componen-System
 is based on data oriented design where game objects are not based on class inheritance and have no methods.
 Game objects are identified as Entities and have properties defined by Components.
-This type of composition lets user to define game objects with different behavior very quickly, parts of the engine can be easily turned on and off.
+This type of composition lets user to define game objects with different behavior very quickly, parts of the engine can be easily turned on and off and decoupled.

 ### Entities
 are just integers, have no class.
 Entities reside in EntityManager

 ### Components
-are different subclasses of Coomponent superclass, have only data, no methods (exept for special setters), most of the data is public.
+are different subclasses of Component superclass, have only data, no methods (exept for special setters etc.), most of the data is public.
 Components reside in ComponentManager.

-### Systems (Subsystems for System is a java class)
+### Systems (I used 'Subsystems' because 'System' is a Java class)
 are logic of the engine, are called one after another in cycles, act like processors that input, change or output data.
 Subsystems reside in SubsystemManager.
 Subsystems comunicate via SubsystemMessenger

 ## World